rikosintie/Discovery/docs/usage.md

 Procurve-2920-24-CR-data.txt:I 01/10/24 19:01:57 03816 stp: VLAN 850 - Root changed from 32768: (this device)
 ```

-I can't go into everything you should look for but with some practice you will look like a genius!
+I can't go into everything you should look for, but with some practice you will look like a genius!

 #### Procurve logs